 Amyl nitrate is a prescription medication for people suffering from angina.
 It is also a street drug known as “poppers,” often used recreationally for its sex enhancement effects.

-- The inhalant relaxes blood vessels and increases blood and oxygen to the heart while easing the body’s cardiac workload.
+- The inhalant relaxes vessels and increases hemoglobin and oxygen to the heart while easing the body’s cardiac workload.

-- Personal use of this class of chemicals, known as alkyl nitrates, without a prescription has been illegal since the 1980s.
+- Personal use of this class of chemicals, without a prescription has been illegal since the 1980s.

-- However, alkyl nitrates are legal for commercial purposes, such as nail polish remover, video-head cleaners, and room deodorizers.
+- However, they are legal for commercial purposes, such as nail polish remover, video-head cleaners, and room deodorizers.

-One popular method for recreational users is sticking an unlit cigarette into the bottle of liquid, pulling it out, and inhaling the fumes through the tobacco.
-Unfortunately, it is potentially hazardous because amyl nitrate and isopropyl nitrites are incredibly flammable.
+One popular method is sticking an unlit cigarette into the bottle of liquid, pulling it out, and inhaling the fumes through the tobacco.
+Unfortunately, it is potentially hazardous because they are incredibly flammable.
 Unlit cigarettes will not make the chemicals spontaneously combust.

 “But you would have to be pretty stupid to do that, wouldn’t you?” writes Adam Lusher, a contributor to the UK outlet The Independent.
 “Yes.
 Or drunk.
 Furthermore, the government has not – yet – banned cigarettes and alcohol.”

-In addition to the vascular rush of blood, the nitrates loosen involuntary muscle tissue, making anal, vaginal, and female-to-male oral sex less difficult or uncomfortable.
-One reason why, argue some recreational users, “poppers” rose to popularity as a sex drug in the gay community first.
+In addition to the vascular rush, they loosen involuntary muscle tissue, making anal, vaginal, and female-to-male oral sex less difficult or uncomfortable.
+One reason why “poppers” rose to popularity as a sex drug in the gay community first.

 According to the Mayo Clinic, inhaling these substances can lead to some adverse side effects, including the following:

 - Flushing of the face and neck